Skip to main content

 "But you never said it before.
 Never said it ever."
 She placed her hand over his heart.
 "I was so scared.
 And insecure."

 " I am so sorry.
 I always thought gestures were enough for us.
-Like I knew from your gestures that you care I thought you see through me."
-He said holding her shoulders with both hands.
+Like I knew from your gestures that you care, I thought you saw through me."
+He said, holding her shoulders with both hands.
 She looked into his moist eyes.
 "I am so sorry you went through so much."

 "No. We did.
-We went through so much and I never realized I was not alone.
+We went through so much, and I never realised I was not alone.
 You were there in all the happiness and pain.
 I just didn't see that.
 I was blinded by my own pain."
+Ajabdeh sighed.

 "No. You didn't.
-You just … I always knew you won't leave me no matter what.
+You just … I always knew you wouldn't leave me, no matter what.
 So I tried to push you away.
 I thought you would be happier.
 But the moment you abandoned me…"

-"Then promise me that if I am ever crazy enough to push you away you will never leave me alone."
+"Then promise me that if I am ever crazy enough to push you away, you will never leave me alone."
+She looked up as he nodded.

 "Even when I cry or annoy you?
 Say things I don't mean?
 Or oppose you?"